sumerc/yappi/doc/coroutine-profiling.md

 # Profiling Coroutines

 Yappi is a deterministic profiler.
 This means it works by hooking into several function call/leave events as defined [here](https://docs.python.org/2/library/sys.html#sys.setprofile) and calculates all metrics according to these.
-However. the coroutine profiling problem defined below applies to nearly all of the profilers in the wild, including cProfile and the statistical profilers.
+However.
+The coroutine profiling problem defined below applies to nearly all of the profilers in the wild, including cProfile and the statistical profilers.

 The main issue with coroutines is that, under the hood when a coroutine `yield`s or in other words context switches, Yappi receives a `return` event just like we exit from the function.
 That means the time spent while the coroutine is in `yield` state does not get accumulated to the output.
-This is a problem especially for walltime as in wall time you want to see whole time spent in that function or coroutine.
+This is a problem especially for wall time as in wall time you want to see whole time spent in that function or coroutine.
 Another problem is call count.
 You see every time a coroutine `yield`s, call count gets incremented since it is a regular function exit.

 Let's profile below application via different profilers and examine the output: